Finite generators for countable group actions in the Borel and Baire category settings: Introduction

-The proofs of these dichotomies presented in Section \ref{section_dichotomy} use the Ergodic Decomposition Theorem and a version of Krieger's theorem together with Theorem \ref{separating smooth-many invariant sets} about separating the equivalence classes of a smooth equivalence relation.
+The proofs of these dichotomies (presented in \cref{section_dichotomy}) use the Ergodic Decomposition Theorem and a uniform version of Krieger's theorem in tandem with \cref{separating smooth-many invariant sets}, which provides a finite partition that separates the equivalence classes of an invariant smooth equivalence relation (\cref{defn:smooth_eq_rel}).